Gray-ggk/Obsidian-Hover-Snippet/README.md

 # Obsidian-Hover-and-Colored-Indicators-Snippet
-Simple Obsidian CSS snippets that will
+Simple Obsidian CSS snippets that will:
 - Expand folder and file titles in size on hover
 - Add trapezium-shaped colored indicators beside folders